SnoWHandS/FallingWordsTypingTutor/README.md

-#Compile
-To compile the application, simply run "make".
+Compile: To compile the application, simply run "make".

-#Run
-To run the application, simply run "make run"
+Run: To run the application, simply run "make run"